GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-17.md

   guava 20.0
 ```

-Suppose Guava version 26.0 which deletes a public method.
-If gax-java 1.29.0
+Suppose Guava version 26.0 deletes a public method.
+If gax-java 1.29.0 and
-and grpc-java 1.13.1 invoke that method, it is impossible for a user to depend
+grpc-java 1.13.1 invoke that method, it is impossible for a user to depend on
-on the latest version of all three artifacts.
-The following dependency chain has
+the latest version of all three artifacts because they would experience static
-static linkage conflicts.
-This assumes that the end user overrides grpc-java's
+linkage conflicts.
+The following dependency chain demonstrates this.
+This
-dependency on guava to the latest at that point in time, 26.0:
+assumes that the consumer selects the latest version of guava at that point in
+time, 26.0, which overrides the version that gax-java and grpc-java select:

 ```
 gax-java 1.29.0 ->